ibexa/documentation-developer/docs/guide/extending_modules.md

 It can be used e.g. for defining which content should be exposed to a user after logging in.

 By default only one element from configuration file is applied to Universal Discovery module.
-You can modify it dynamically by passing context to generate configuration based on specific event.
+You can modify it dynamically by passing context to generate configuration based on a specific event.
 This context event is caught by event listener `ConfigResolveEvent::NAME` before the original configuration is used.
 Depending on what additional parameters are provided, original or event-specific configuration is applied.